SNJack0911/Energy-Budget-Control-Scheduling/README.md

 Make sure that your workload have some _holes_ if executed by FCFS, such that the holes are backfilled if executed by EASY.

 ## Performance comparison of EASY and FCFS
-Execute both FCFS and EASY on the `assets/more_jobs.json` workload, using the first 32 hosts of the `assets/cluster512.xml` SimGrid platform, using the `--mmax` Batsim command-line option.
+Execute both FCFS and EASY on the `assets/more_jobs.json` workload, using the first 32 hosts of the `assets/cluster512.xml` SimGrid platform, thanks to the `--mmax` Batsim command-line option.
 Note the _real_ time it takes Batsim to simulate this instance in both cases.

-Write a script in your favorite data analysis programming language that open both Batsim `out.jobs` output files and that computes the following metrics.
+Write a script in your favorite data analysis programming language that open both Batsim `jobs.csv` output files and that computes the following metrics.
 - Makespan.
 Compute it as the maximum job completion time minus the minimum job submission time.
 - Mean waiting time.
 Compute the waiting time of each job as the difference between starting time and submission time, then average it over all jobs.
 - Mean turnaround time.
 The turnaround time is the time a job spent in the system (completion time minus submission time).
 Compute it for each job then average it over all jobs.

 Which algorithm performs the best on these metrics?
-Is this done on behalf of other criteria? (_e.g._, does one algorithm favors one kind of jobs more than the other?)
+Is this done on behalf of other criteria?
+Typically, does one algorithm favors one kind of jobs more than the other?

 # Session 3: TBD